Eastwood vs VCC

 - See notes to the left regarding the nature definition.

-Victoria Camera Club Takes 1st Place in 2016
+Victoria Camera Club Awarded 1st Place in 2016

 The Victoria Camera club has a distinguished history at Lion's Gate.
 In the last six years, the VCC has finished second twice, third once and no worse than 6th.